-When it comes to adding staff to your creative team, you can increase the chances of hiring the right people by learning how to interview.
-Few executives have the resources to devote to a second round of recruiting if an initial hire doesn't work out.
-The following interview questions (and reasoning behind asking them) can help you select the right person the first time:
+When it comes to adding staff to your creative team, you can increase the chances of hiring the right people by learning how to interview and, in particular, what interview questions to ask.
+After all, few executives have the resources to devote to a second round of recruiting if an initial hire doesn't work out.
+The following interview questions (and reasoning behind asking them) can help you select the right person the first time.

 What do you hope to gain from working here?